egomask/EgoMask-3DGS/README.md

 ## Acknowledgments

-Our code is developed based on [3D Gaussian Splatting](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/), and [Deformable 3D Gaussians](https://ingra14m.github.io/Deformable-Gaussians/).
-Many thanks to the authors for opensoucing the codebase.
+Our code is developed based on [3D Gaussian Splatting](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/), [Deformable 3D Gaussians](https://ingra14m.github.io/Deformable-Gaussians/).
+Many thanks to the authors for open-sourcing the codebase.